City of Gaddafi's birth and death buried under rubble

 Several officials told Reuters they were given gifts of cash, some prominent women were given diamonds and gold watches emblazoned with Gaddafi's face were even handed out to delegations.

-"He would host meetings in the Ouagadougou conference center and it was just ridiculously opulent," an African official said.
+"He would host meetings in the Ouagadougou conference centre and it was just ridiculously opulent," an African official said.

 "Gold and marble everywhere.
 There were portraits of great African leaders like Haile Selassie and Nyerere.
 Of course, Gaddafi's portrait was just that little bit bigger."